 These simple tenets apply to most all facets of business life, but can sometimes easily be overlooked.

 On recent projects that represent the firm’s unique approach

 Our firm’s approach to design is consistent.
 We have several market sectors that we work in, but each project begins the same.
 First, develop a very good understanding of the client’s priorities, values, and objectives for the project.
 From there, the conceptual development of the design will be built upon a solid foundation.
 One unique thing that really helps our design process is having all in-house architects, interior designers, landscape architects and engineers (structural/ mechanical/ electrical/ fire protection/ civil) in very close proximity (top 2 floors of the same building).

 Some recent/current projects from our Native American, Civic and Federal market sectors:

-1. Choctaw Nation Headquarters Complex: Under the leadership of fellow Principal, Jason Holuby AIA, this exciting project includes several new buildings on a 125 acre campus in Durant, OK.
-The buildings house services ranging from social services to healthcare to a 500,000 square feet administrative headquarters building.
+1. Choctaw Nation Headquarters Complex: Under the leadership of Jason Holuby, Native American Market Principal, this exciting project includes several new buildings on a 125 acre campus in Durant, OK.
+The buildings house services ranging from social services to healthcare to a 500,000 SF administrative headquarters building.
 The Choctaw Nation leaders and members feel the resultant design is a successful reflection of their values, priorities and culture.

-2. State Capitol Renovation: This project led by Principal Fred Schmidt, FAIA involves the preservation, restoration and rehabilitation of the historic fabric of the 400,000 square feet state capitol building in Oklahoma City, OK.
-Accessibility, security, life safety and other functional enhancements are part of the approximately $160,000,000 interior renovation – all of which fully respect the original design intent of this 100 year old structure designed by Solomon Andrew Layton.
+2. State Capitol Renovation: This project, led by Principal Fred Schmidt, involves the preservation, restoration and rehabilitation of the historic fabric of the 400,000 SF Oklahoma State Capitol building in Oklahoma City, OK.
+Accessibility, security, life safety and other functional enhancements are part of the approximately $160,000,000 interior renovation — all of which fully respect the original design intent of this 100 year old structure designed by Solomon Andrew Layton.